 - Updating all communities with new information on Child Welfare and Justice issues

 - Maintain and or create relationships with various stakeholders

-To date the Southern Chiefs’ Organization has started the process of developing a framework for communities seeking to reclaim jurisdiction over child welfare since the passing of federal legislation, An Act respecting First Nations, Inuit, and Metis children youth and families.
+To date, SCO has started the process of developing a framework for communities seeking to reclaim jurisdiction over child welfare since the passing of federal legislation, An Act respecting First Nations, Inuit, and Metis children youth and families.
 This framework is being developed through collaboration with community-identified wisdom keepers and with input from the CFS agency executive directors and Southern First Nations Network of Care Chief Executive Officer, with project oversight by the Southern Chiefs’ Organization Chiefs Standing Committee on Child Welfare and Justice.

 First Nations have exercised their jurisdiction over their children and families from time immemorial.
-First Nations have their own laws and principles that have survived the onslaught of colonialism, including impacts from the Indian Residential Schools and the 1960s Child Welfare Scoop.
+We have our own laws and principles that have survived the onslaught of colonialism, including impacts from the Indian Residential Schools and the 1960s Child Welfare Scoop.
 Community leadership has consistently taken steps to regain control and decision-making with regard to their own children and families.

 We are all responsible and we all have a role in improving the future outcomes of our children, youth, and families.